Bill Evans: Bill Evans meets Eddie Gómez

-Other albums included The Tokyo Concert (1973); Since We Met (1974); and But Beautiful (1974; released in 1996), featuring the trio plus saxophonist Stan Getz in live performances from the Netherlands and Belgium.
+Other albums included The Tokyo Concert (1973); Since We Met (1974); and But Beautiful (1974; released in 1996), featuring the trio plus saxophonist Stan Getz in live performances in the Netherlands and Belgium.
 Morell was an energetic, straight-ahead drummer, unlike many of the trio's former percussionists, and many critics feel that this was a period of little growth for Evans.
 After Morell left, Evans and Gómez recorded two duo albums, Intuition and Montreux III.

 In the early 1970s, Evans was caught at New York's John F. Kennedy International Airport with a suitcase containing heroin.
-Although the police put him in jail for the night, he was not charged.
-However, both he and Ellaine had to begin methadone treatment.
+Although the police put him in jail for the night, he was not charged, but both he and Schultz had to begin methadone treatment.

-In 1973, while working in Redondo Beach, California, Evans met and fell in love with Nenette Zazzara, despite his long-term relationship with Ellaine.
-When Evans broke the news to Ellaine, she pretended to understand, but then committed suicide by throwing herself under a subway train.
-Evans's relatives believe that Ellaine's infertility, coupled with Bill's desire to have a son, may have influenced those events.
+In 1973, while working in Redondo Beach, California, Evans met and fell in love with Nenette Zazzara, despite his long-term relationship with Schultz.
+When Evans broke the news to Schultz she pretended to understand, but then died by suicide, throwing herself under a subway train.
+Evans's relatives believe that Schultz's infertility coupled with Bill's desire to have a son may have influenced those events.
 As a result, Evans went back on heroin for a while before resuming methadone treatment.
-In August 1973, Evans married Nenette, and, in 1975, they had a child, Evan.
+In August 1973, Evans married Nenette, and in 1975 they had a child, Evan.
 The new family, which also included Evans's stepdaughter Maxine, lived in a large house in Closter, New Jersey.
-Both remained very close until his death.
-Nenette and Bill remained married until Evans's death in 1980.
+They remained very close and Nenette and Bill remained married until Evans's death.

-In 1974, Bill Evans recorded a multimovement jazz concerto written for him by Claus Ogerman entitled Symbiosis.
+In 1974, Evans recorded a multimovement jazz concerto written for him by Claus Ogerman, Symbiosis.

 Collaboration with Tony Bennett

-During the mid-1970s Bill Evans collaborated with the singer Tony Bennett on two critically acclaimed albums: The Tony Bennett/Bill Evans Album (1975) and Together Again (1977).

-It was Tony Bennett who initiated the collaboration with Bill Evans.
-The two musicians had mutual respect for each other's talent.
-Bennett and Evans concertized together for about two years.
-Although Evans was using cocaine regularly during this period, he was reported sober when recording the albums with Bennett.
+During the mid-1970s Evans collaborated with the singer Tony Bennett on two critically acclaimed albums: The Tony Bennett/Bill Evans Album (1975) and Together Again (1977).
+Bennett initiated the collaboration.
+The two respected each other's talent, and performed together for about two years.
+Although Evans was using cocaine regularly during this period, he was reportedly sober when recording the albums with Bennett.

-Both Bennett and Evans stated that it was not just a singer with accompanist affair, but rather a mutually stimulated creative effort to enhance some well known hits with a new twist on familiar melodies and harmonies.
-Harmonically sophisticated piano arrangements by Evans and his extended piano solos were encouraged by Bennett to emphasize equally valuable input from both musicians.

-Bennett and Evans recorded the first album in four studio sessions in June 1975, and the second album in four studio sessions in September 1976.
-Between the two recordings, the Bennett and Evans performed live as a duo, featuring songs from their recordings including But Beautiful, Days of Wine and Roses, Dream Dancing.
+Both Bennett and Evans said it was not just a singer-and-accompanist affair but rather a joint creative effort to enhance some well-known hits with a new twist on familiar melodies and harmonies.
+Bennett encouraged Evans's harmonically sophisticated arrangements and extended solos to emphasize equally valuable input from both musicians.
+Bennett and Evans recorded the first album in four studio sessions in June 1975, and the second in four studio sessions in September 1976.
+Between the two recordings, they performed live as a duo, featuring songs from their recordings, including "But Beautiful", "Days of Wine and Roses", and "Dream Dancing".